adgerrits/Notificatieservices/docs/CloudEvents-NL-profiel/Preface.md

-Het formaat dat gebruikt wordt is het formaat de Logius Centrum voor standaarden gebruikt (zie bijv.
-[NL GOV Assurance profile for OAuth 2.0][(https://publicatie.centrumvoorstandaarden.nl/api/oauth/).
-Het wordt hierdoor makkelijker voor reviewers om een en ander te beoordelen en mogelijk wordt dit ook in de toekomst het formaat waarin de berichtstandaard zal worden gepubliceerd.
+*Let op: het formaat dat gebruikt wordt is het formaat dat Logius Centrum voor standaarden gebruikt (zie bijv.
+[NL GOV Assurance profile for OAuth 2.0](https://publicatie.centrumvoorstandaarden.nl/api/oauth/)).
+Het wordt hierdoor makkelijker voor reviewers om een en ander te beoordelen en mogelijk wordt het formaat in de toekomst gebruikt om de de berichtstandaard te publiceren.*

 ## Dutch government profile for CloudEvents 2.0
-x This profile is based upon the CloudEvents 1.0 specification [[CloudEvents]] as published by the @@@.
+This profile is based upon the CloudEvents 1.0 specification [[CloudEvents]] as published by the @@@.
 It should be considered a fork of this profile as the CloudEvents specification is geared more towards generic use and in the Netherlands we want to add a number of requirements for the Dutch situation with the goal to agree on how to use the CloudEvents specification.

 We have added the chapter [Usecases](#usecases) to illustrate the specific usecase the CloudEvents-NL profile is aimed at.
 Starting with chapter [Introduction](#introduction) we follow the structure of the CloudEvents profile.
 Where we do not use content from CloudEvents we use ~~strikethrough~~ to indicate it is not part of CloudEvents-NL.
 Where we have added more specific requirements for the Dutch situation this is indicated with **CloudEvents-NL** tags.